 Does having multiple sclerosis in pregnancy cause long-term problems for the child?

 It is not known if having MS in pregnancy cause long-term problems.

 I am prescribed medication for MS. Can I take my medication during pregnancy?

-Due to the symptoms of MS, it is possible that a man with MS may have fertility problems.
-This can be caused by sexual dysfunction or lower quality of sperm as a result of hormonal changes in MS. However, there is no evidence to suggest that a father’s MS or the medications he uses to treat MS cause birth defects.
-In general, a father’s exposure is unlikely to increase the risk to a pregnancy.
-For more information, please see our Paternal Exposures fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Due to the symptoms of MS, it might be difficult to get a partner pregnant.
+This can be caused by sexual dysfunction or lower quality of sperm as a result of hormonal changes.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risk to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 MotherToBaby is currently conducting a study looking at multiple sclerosis and the medications used to treat MS in pregnancy.
 If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.

 Please click here for references.